-Bearing multiple buds on a single stalk, amaryllis are popular holiday gifts.
+Bearing multiple buds on a single stalk, amaryllis are popular indoor plant gifts.
 They flower only once a year, but these showstoppers are worth the wait.
 When the display is over, cut off the stalks and allow the foliage to grow.
 New buds will appear the following winter.

 Why we love it: Horticulturalists have created dozens of amaryllis specimens, and they’re all easy to maintain.